Layers of Learning Curriculum Guide

 - Full color.
 But you can choose to print in B&W using your printer settings.

 - Comes in a pdf format.
 You need Adobe Reader to open it.
 You can get that here, for free.
 If you plan to read it on your tablet or phone, there are apps for that too.
 Adobe makes a free acrobat reader app.
 But our favorite apps are Notability and Notes Writer.
 We linked to the Apple apps, but there are Android and Kindle apps as well.
+We wrote an article about how to use a tablet with Layers of Learning units.

 - Links in the units can be clicked on right from inside the pdf and it will take you straight to the website or video.